IndyCar on television: 1996–1999: A variety of partners

 For the inaugural season of the IRL championship, which consisted of only three races, all events were telecast by ABC Sports.
 For the series' second season, spanning 1996 and 1997, a single race―TBA―was picked up for broadcast by CBS Sports.

 On March 27, 1997, a new television contract was announced for the 1998 season.
 ABC retained the rights to broadcast four events, including the Indianapolis 500, with ancillary programming surrounding the marquee race airing on ESPN.
 CBS also returned as a broadcaster for three other events.
-A new addition for the season was be CBS' cable partner The Nashville Network (TNN; now Paramount Network), which would broadcast three races.
+A new addition for the season was CBS' cable partner The Nashville Network (TNN; now Paramount Network), which would broadcast three races.
 This new arrangement would last only a single season, with IRL announcing a new agreement for 1999.

 For the following season, IRL announced another new contract.
 The sanctioning body revealed on December 23, 1998, that it had struck a deal with Fox Sports to become a major television partner.
 For the 1999 season, Fox broadcast nine out of eleven events, with a majority of races on the regional sports network system Fox Sports Net.
 ABC Sports retained rights to air just two races–the Indianapolis 500 and the race at Walt Disney World Speedway.
 A television contract for qualifying at the series races, excluding the 500, was carved out for Speedvision, which also aired the ill-fated Charlotte race.